jpriniski/CMV/README.md

 ## Scripts
 - The code for this project can be found [here](https://github.com/jpriniski/CMV/tree/master/scripts)
   - [This notebook](https://github.com/jpriniski/CMV/blob/master/scripts/evidence_use.ipynb) details how we studied evidence use and rates of belief change on _Change My View_
-- [This script](https://github.com/jpriniski/CMV/blob/master/scripts/cmv_analysis.py), contains a more expansive 'evidence language' set, more accurately measures rates of delta awarding, and collects all comments/discussion rather than top-level comments.
+  - [This script](https://github.com/jpriniski/CMV/blob/master/scripts/cmv_analysis.py) progresses the code in the notebook listed above.  ``cmv_analysis.py`` contains a more expansive 'evidence language' set, more accurately measures rates of delta awarding, and collects all comments/discussion rather than top-level comments.
 It can also be ran from the command line.

 ## Research & Publications
 _pdfs of articles can be found on the [lab](https://www.cognitionasu.org) website_